 Otherwise, complete this form and we will contact you within one business day.

 In addition, hostels that provide food must obtain a licence from their local council that permits food to be sold or distributed onsite.
 Each state or territory has an equivalent Environmental Health Officer.
 This Officer will inspect your property and ensure that you comply with local, state and federal obligations.

 Some hostels offer more than a shared kitchen, such as a restaurant or cafe.
 Operating a restaurant or cafe requires additional licences and should be registered accordingly with the regulatory body.
 Also, if you are selling alcohol on-premises, liquor licensing laws will apply.

 Register Your Business

-Further, if you plan to trade your hostel under a name other than your own, you are also required to register your business name.
-A business structuring lawyer can also assist with setting up your hostel’s business structure, whether it be a partnership or as a private company.
-Each business structure offers its owners different levels of protections, as well as tax obligations.
+Further, if you plan to trade your hostel under a name other than your own, you must register your business name.
+A business structuring lawyer can also assist with setting up your hostel’s business structure, whether it be a partnership or a private company.
+Each business structure offers its owners different levels of protection and tax obligations.

 Although opening a hostel appears lucrative at first glance due to the low start-up costs, business owners must comply with strict licensing and accommodation regulations.
 In addition to obtaining accommodation permits, a hostel should also have the correct business structure in place.
 There are also essential licences you must obtain.

 If you need help understanding the legal considerations of opening a hostel, our experienced business lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.